gsoosk/POS/README.md

 * readers writers problem added
 * command `lockTest` added and you can test ticketlock and readers writers problem using this command
 ### Part 4 (CPU Scheduling):
+* adding a multi-level feed back scheduler including :
+	* A Lottery scheduler for first priority
+	* A FCFS scheduler for second priority
+	* A Priority scheduler for third priority
+		*	PS all of these schedulers queues use round robin policy
+* adding `ps` command that show processes and their information such as state and scheduler queue
+* adding `sf` command that fork a CPU bound process in lottery queue with 1000 lottery ticket
+*  adding `setQueue` command to change scheduler queue of a process
+* adding `setPriority` command to change priority of a process in priority queue
+* adding `setLottery` command to change number of lottery tickets of a process in lottery queue
+* adding `schedTest` command that fork 15 process :
+	* 5 CPU bound processs in Lottery scheduler queue
+	* 5 CPU bound process in FCFS scheduler queue
+	* 5 IO bound process in Priority scheduler queue

 How to use?
 ------